 You also want to avoid the force option unless you’re running a Tegra2 device as this will make the app crash.
 That’s bad.

 This is the other section worth knowing about.
 It’s here where you can change how fast the PS1 emulator runs.

 In short, if your device supports it, you can run the ePSXe emulator up to three times faster than the original hardware.
 To put that in perspective, if a game takes 30 seconds to load, with the x3.0 option turned on load times will be reduced to just 10 seconds.

 Android Sustained Performance

 The final section lets the user cap the max CPU frequency in Android Sustained Performance.
 Yes, that’s a mouthful.

 For those who don’t know, the Android Sustained Performance was introduced during Android 7 and aims to improve the power and performance of Android devices so they can run consistently and much smoother.

 How to Use ePSXe Android to get the Best Visuals

 If you’ve done the above but still want to get more out of ePSXe, there are a few more options you need to check out.

-This is a big one and is by far the most controversial.
-It’s here where you can change the screen orientation, colour depth, and most importantly, screen ratio.
+- Screen Preferences: This is a big one and is by far the most controversial.
+It’s here where you can change the screen orientation, color depth, and most importantly, screen ratio.